 Thin and fluid-like discharge:

 Thin, fluid-like discharge is usually normal and just your typical increased discharge from pregnancy.
-However, very water-like discharge could be mixed with amniotic fluid, which is not something to take lightly.
+However, a sudden increase in very water-like discharge could be mixed with amniotic fluid, which is not something to take lightly.
 Your care provider should be able to test a swab of the discharge to determine whether or not you are leaking fluid if you suspect your bags of waters may have ruptured.

 Slippery or milky discharge:

-This is normal.
-You probably saw it pre-pregnancy just in far less quantities.
+Slippery or milky discharge is normal.
+You probably saw it pre-pregnancy but less of it.

 Remember up there where we talked about yellow discharge and your mucus plug?
 Snot-like discharge is bits of that plug.
 It isn’t necessarily cause for concern to be losing bits of mucus plug, but it may be a sign you should take it easy for a day or two.
 If you have snot-like discharge in large globs or that is tinged with pink, seek medical care right away.
-You could be going into labor.
-Your cervix dilates towards the end of your pregnancy though, so if you are close enough pre-term labor is not an issue, strike that recommendation for medical help.
+You could be going into labor or experiencing a threatened miscarriage.
+Your cervix dilates towards the end of your pregnancy though, so if you are close enough to your due date that preterm labor is not an issue, strike that recommendation for medical help.